evil-mad/WaterColorBlocks/README.md

 ##Current project status:

-The Snap! examples are tested, and behave very well.
+The Snap! interface and examples are tested, and behave very well.
 We :heart: Snap!

-The Scratch examples worked well as of Scratch version 404, but are a version behind the Snap! extensions.
-IMPORTANT NOTE: The Scratch team has (temporarily, we hope) disabled or made undocumented changes to the extension in the published versions of Scratch.
+The Scratch examples are not currently working.
+They worked well as of Scratch version 404.
+However, the Scratch team has partially disabled the extension interface.
+Unless you care to download the older version of Scratch, please consider these examples to be broken.
+We will revisit this once the Scratch team (1) updates their documentation, (2) restores the functionality, or (3) lets us into their developer program.